Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 Work on it in a future practice session, and consider strengthening your grip.

-For now, move onto exercises that don't test recoil control, like Untimed Groups or Timed Trigger, below.
+For now, move onto exercises that don't test grip or recoil control.

 Ultimate goal: At the start of a range session,

-your grip should hold together and your sights should automatically return to where they were before each shot in a string of 6 shots.
+your grip should hold together on recoil.
+Your sights should automatically return to where they were before each shot in a string of 6 shots.

 You should be able to do this at a rate of 5 shots per second (0.20 seconds between each shot).